KareemSaleh/sfwme/README.md

 sfwme
 =====

-Not for censoring, for avoiding embarrassment.
+Not for censoring.
+For avoiding akwardness.